provenance-io/cosmos-sdk/x/sanction/spec/01_concepts.md

 And the proposal has enough of a deposit for both immediate sanctions and unsanctions.
 There will be 4 temporary entries: account A will have a temporary sanction; and B, C, and D will have temporary unsanctions.
 If the proposal passes, a permanent sanction will be placed on A, and accounts B, C, and D will have their sanctions removed.

+If a proposal contains both a `MsgSanction` and `MsgUnsanction` and the total deposit is enough for immediate temporary entries of one type, but not the other, the temporary entries are enacted for the one, but not the other.
+If later, more deposit is added so there's enoug for both, the others will then be enacted too.

 ### Conflicting Governance Proposals